rajatkantinandi/useSwipe/README.md

 [![NPM](https://img.shields.io/npm/v/use-swipe-hook.svg)](https://www.npmjs.com/package/use-swipe-hook)

-> A simple and easy to use tiny library that provides useSwipe hook to use with React that enables swipe gestures for touch screens
+> A simple and easy to use tiny library that provides useSwipe hook to use with React that enables swipe gestures for touch screens & non-touch screens via mouse events

 ## Install